extrabacon/rest-collection-stream/README.md

 A simple HTTP client for streaming JSON content from REST lists and collections.
 Includes extensive pagination support for continuous streaming across multiple HTTP requests.

 Use this module to pull an entire collection of JSON documents from your favorite API into a Node.js stream!
-It will parse a response as JSON, extract content as objects, push it down the stream, and continue doing so as long as there is more data.
+It will parse the response as JSON, extract content as objects, push it down the stream, and continue doing so as long as there is more data.

 ```js
 var restCollection = require('rest-collection-stream');